- 1 package (1/4 ounce) active dry yeast

 - 1-3/4 cups rye flour

 - In a large bowl, dissolve yeast in 1/4 cup warm water.
-Add the brown sugar, molasses, caraway seeds, oil, salt and remaining water; mix well.
-Add the rye flour, whole wheat flour and 1-3/4 cups all-purpose flour.
-Beat until smooth.
+Stir in brown sugar, molasses, caraway seeds, oil, salt and remaining water.
+Add rye flour, whole wheat flour and 1 cup all-purpose flour; beat on medium speed until smooth.
 Stir in enough remaining all-purpose flour to form a firm dough.

-- Turn onto a lightly floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a bowl coated with cooking spray, turning once to coat the top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+- Turn dough onto a floured surface; knead until smooth and elastic, 6-8 minutes.
+Place in a greased bowl, turning once to grease the top.
+Cover and let rise in a warm place until doubled, about 1-1/2 hours.

-- Bake at 350° for 30-35 minutes or until golden brown.
-Remove from pan to wire rack to cool.
+- Bake until golden brown, 30-35 minutes.
+Remove from pan to wire racks to cool.
 Yield: 2 loaves (12 slices each).